maheedharpamuru/Resume/Resume.md

 *	Have implemented Google Page Rank in Java
 **Static website on AWS using S3 and Route53**
 *	Used AWS Route53 as DNS provider and registered domain.
-*	Hosted static web content and S3 bucket and configured bucket to act as website.
+*	Hosted static web content and S3 bucket and configured bucket to act as website.<br/>
 **Customer Credit Balance Management Service using AWS DynamoDB, SNS and Lambda** This service manages credit balance of customers, notifies customers monthly with balance, warns customer if credit limits particular amount.
 *	Used DynamoDB to store customer credit information, Lambda function to listen to customer updates through DynamoDB streams.